 Koh Bon and Koh Tachai - located about 20km north of Similan Island #9 and features one of the only vertical walls in Thailand.
-The topography is vibrant with a gentle slope of colourful bright coral formations, seafans of different shapes and sizes.
-Some possible manta ray sightings travelling between these two islands from October to May.
+The topography is vibrant with a gentle slope of colorful bright coral formations, sea fans of different shapes and sizes.
+Some possible manta ray sightings traveling between these two islands from October to May.
 Leopard sharks are commonly seen on the sandy flats.
 Koh Tachai boasts a breathtaking sandy beach on its northeastern shore and is a popular place for mooring boats.

 The South Andaman Sea presents a wealth of offerings just off Phuket.

 Koh Phi Phi - Lying in the Mu Koh Phi Phi National Marine Park, east of Phuket, the remarkable landscape of Phi Phi Islands ranks amongst the top 5 dive destinations in Thailand.
 The Phi Phi Islands are most famous for their plunging limestone walls, blanketed with colorful soft corals.
 In many places, the islands are fringed with shallow coral gardens, where hard and soft corals thrive.
 There are over a dozen exceptional dive sites among the Phi Phi Islands, including walls, coral gardens, caves, caverns, and swim-throughs.
 Glassfish, green turtles, hawksbill turtles, banded sea snakes, squid, angelfish, black-tip reef sharks and leopard sharks are common visitors to the Phi Phi Islands.